CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Protocol-Independent-Multicast-PIM.md

 |---------------- |-------------|
 | First Hop Router (FHR) | The router attached to the source.
 The FHR is responsible for the PIM register process. |
 | Last Hop Router (LHR) | The last router in the path, attached to an interested multicast receiver.
 There is a single LHR for each network subnet with an interested receiver, however multicast groups can have multiple LHRs throughout the network. |
 | Rendezvous Point (RP) | Allows for the discovery of multicast sources and multicast receivers.
 The RP is responsible for sending PIM Register Stop messages to FHRs.
-The PIM RP address must be globally routable. <br><br> <p>{{%notice warning%}}</p> <ul> <li><code>zebra</code> does not resolve the next hop for the RP through the default route and multicast forwarding fails unless you either have a specific route to the RP or specify the following command to give <code>zebra</code> permission to resolve the next hop for the RP through the default route:<pre>cumulus@switch:~$ sudo vtysh
+The PIM RP address must be globally routable. <br><br> <p>{{%notice warning%}}</p> <ul> <li><code>zebra</code> does not resolve the next hop for the RP through the default route and multicast forwarding fails.
+Either provide a specific route to the RP or specify the following command to give <code>zebra</code> permission to resolve the next hop for the RP through the default route:<pre>cumulus@switch:~$ sudo vtysh
 switch# configure terminal
 switch(config)# ip nht resolve-via-default. switch(config)# exit